Landlord Rate Rebate account

 - include a telephone number

 - include the ratepayer ID on your rates bill

 If you don't know your ratepayer ID, you can use eight zeros instead.
-LPS will verify your landlord status by other means.
-This could include a landlord search in the Landlord Registration Scheme.
+LPS will verify your landlord status by another way.
+This could include a landlord search of registered landlords.

 Verifying your landlord account